gmmorris/meze-docs/componentization.md

 Searching high and low for an answer I hit the internet, the books, the tech talks, my dad (I didn't literally hit my dad, I just asked his opinion, as he's been writing code since the 70s, presumably with hippie hair and a spliff) and found that there are in fact many possible answers to this question.

-I won't enumerate all of them, but one answer would show up repeatedly, and that was a quote which I'd heard so many times before I found it *eye-roll inducing*.
+I won't enumerate all of them, but one answer would show up repeatedly, and that was a quote which I'd heard so many times before:

 ![](Screen Shot 2016-11-25 at 15.41.31.png)

+In fact, this quote has been repeated so many times by so many people, I've began to find it *eye-roll inducing*